openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 Preamble

-Easily create Voice recordings using built in recording device with the observer interface.
+Easily create Voice recordings using built in recording device within the observer interface.
 No external applications or programs required

 *** Fully supported works better in Chrome ***